ndlopez/weather/README.md

 - Map rendered with openStreetMap.org and Leaflet.js

 ## Credits

+- Weather and earthquake data are from the Japan Metereological Agency
+- Moon rise/set times are scrapped from timeanddate.com
+- Sun rise/set times are courtesy of dayspedia.com
 - Some of the website icons are from [Dan Klammer](https://danklammer.com/bytesize-icons/)
 - Weather icon for iOS is from [Rain icon created by iconixar - Flaticon](https://www.flaticon.com/free-icons/rain)
-- Weather and earthquake data are from Japan Metereological Agency
-- Moon rise/set times are scrapped from timeanddate.com
-- Sun rise/set times are courtesy of dayspedia.com

 ---
-Enviroment:
+## Enviroment:

+- Browser: Mozilla Firefox ESR v.102
-- MacBookPro/MacOS 15.5<br>
+- OS: MacOS 15.5<br>
-- Panasonic Let'sNote/Linux Fedora 36<br>
+  Panasonic Let'sNote/Linux Fedora 36<br>

-Languages: Shell, JavaScript, Ruby<br>
+- Languages: JavaScript, CSS, HTML <br>
-Editors: VIM and Emacs
+- Editors: VIM and Emacs